Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 If a diagram $d$ has at least one propagating edge, then we say that $d$ is \emph{dammed}.
 If, on the other hand, $d$ has no propagating edges (which can only happen if $k$ is even), then we say that $d$ is \emph{undammed}.
 Note that the number of non-propagating edges in the north face of a diagram must be equal to the number of non-propagating edges in the south face.
 We define the function $\a: T_{k}(\emptyset) \to \Z^{+}\cup \{0\}$ via

-There is only one diagram with $\a$-value $0$ having no loops; namely the diagram $d_{e}$ that appears in Figure~\ref{Fig076}.
+There is only one diagram with $\a$-value $0$ having no loops; namely the diagram $d_{e}$ that appears in Figure~\ref{fig:a-value0}.
 The maximum value that $\a(d)$ can take is $\lfloor k/2 \rfloor$.
 In particular, if $k$ is even, then the maximum value that $\a(d)$ can take is $k/2$, i.e., $d$ is undammed.
 On the other hand, if $\a(d)=\lfloor k/2 \rfloor$ while $k$ is odd, then $d$ has a unique propagating edge.

 We wish to define an associative algebra that has the pseudo $k$-diagrams as a basis.

-\begin{definition} Let $R$ be a commutative ring with $1$.
+Let $R$ be a commutative ring with $1$.
 The associative algebra $\P_{k}(\emptyset)$ over $R$ is the free $R$-module having $T_{k}(\emptyset)$ as a basis, with multiplication defined as follows.
 If $d, d' \in T_{k}(\emptyset)$, the product $d'd$ is the element of $T_{k}(\emptyset)$ obtained by placing $d'$ on top of $d$, so that node $i'$ of $d'$ coincides with node $i$ of $d$, rescaling vertically by a factor of $1/2$ and then applying the appropriate translation to recover a standard $k$-box.
-(For a proof that this procedure does in fact define an associative algebra see \cite[\textsection 2]{Green.R:M} and \cite{Jones.V:A}.) \end{definition}
+For a proof that this procedure does in fact define an associative algebra see~\cite{Green2003,Jones1999}.

-The (ordinary) Temperley--Lieb diagram algebra (see \cite{Green.R:N, Green.R:M, Jones.V:A, Penrose.R:A}) can be easily defined in terms of this formalism.
+The (ordinary) Temperley--Lieb diagram algebra (see~\cite{Green1998a, Green2003, Jones1999, Penrose1971}) can be easily defined in terms of this formalism.
+Let $\DTL(A_{n})$ be the associative $\Z[\delta]$-algebra equal to the quotient of $\P_{n+1}(\emptyset)$ by the relation depicted in Figure~\ref{fig:loop}.